 The Analytical Sales course is a strategic sales course which emphasizes the psychology of selling in complex selling situations, identifying the decision maker among multiple contacts, quantifying the value proposition to the customer, and presenting a compelling sales proposal.
 Business activities are focused on identifying customer needs and values (tangible, intangible, behavioral) and delivering products and services to increase customer profit margins, cash flow, or the efficiency of the customer’s business.
 Goals are achieved by use of mathematical analytical techniques, understanding of emotional drivers, and utilization of behavioral influence techniques in a research based selling model.

-This course focuses on category management strategy and will provide students with an opportunity to solve actual category management problems for retailers like Walgreens, 7-Eleven, Roundy’s, and Walmart.
-Students will work on solutions to real category problems in these retail environments to support companies such as Mars, Red Bull, and Pepsi.
+This course focuses on category management strategy and will provide students with an opportunity to solve actual category management problems for retailers like Walgreen's and Circle K. Students will work on solutions to real category problems in these retail environments to support companies such as Colgate, Topco, Red Bull, and Pepsi.
 Our students will have the opportunity to learn for mentors from both retail and manufacturing partners.
 During the term, students will learn via lecture and a comprehensive case study.

-In this course, students will learn to master the following technologies: Nielsen Answers Retail, Spaceman, and Spectra.
+In this course, students will learn to master the following technologies: Blue Yonder, Spaceman, and Spectra.
 They will also be exposed to IRI technologies and other space management systems.
-Students successfully completing this course will be properly prepared for careers in category management and for sales assignments in consumer packaged goods companies..
+Students successfully completing this course will be properly prepared for careers in category management and for sales assignments in consumer packaged goods companies.

 This course in professional selling will introduce students to the essentials of effective selling in the context of professional and collegiate sports.
 Topics include the sales process, persuasion, handling objections, finding solutions, building customer relationships, and understanding the competitive sports marketing/selling environment.